emmajanedrews/base-template/_posts/2017-05-23-a-message-from-gary-levox-to-central-valley-buyers-and-sellers.md

 **It is always our goal to make your transaction a smooth one.
 That’s why we guarantee to sell your home**.
 If we can’t sell your home, we will buy it instead.

-Please check out the video above for the full video.
+Please check out the video above for the full endorsement.
 If you have any real estate questions, give me a call or send me an email.
 I would be happy to help you!